aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ### Step 4:

 Let's click into the **`rke2-cluster`**.
 You will see that it is starting to create resources on AWS and each of the nodes are in different states.
 The cluster creation process will take roughly 5 to 10 minutes.

+Feel free to continue exploring the Cluster Management feature while we wait for the cluster to create and provision!

 ![rancher-cluster-create-ec2-success-details](/static/images/content/31-cluster-create-ec2-success-details.png)